Get listed building advice

 Householder advice for listed buildings

-Written advice with one-hour meeting on site with conservation officer: £672 (including VAT)
+Written advice with one-hour meeting on site with conservation officer: £560 + VAT (Total £672)

 Advice relating to listed buildings for a building which is not a single dwelling house or residential flat.

-Written advice with one-hour meeting on site with conservation officer and planning officer: £1,242 (including VAT)
+- Written advice with one-hour meeting on site with conservation officer and planning officer: £1,035 + VAT (Total £1,242)

 Any planning advice given by officers, either orally or in writing in the course of their duties, is offered in good faith and is based on the information/evidence provided.
 Advice is offered without the benefit of a site visit or the involvement of other consultees (not internal and external), neighbours or other interested parties.
 Such views are therefore the personal opinion of that officer and are not a formal decision of, nor are they binding, on the local planning authority.
 The local planning authority will only be bound where a formal application is submitted and a formal decision is issued in writing.